bobbyray/GeoPathsx/README.md

   Next installer goes through Accounts and Roles
     Root Account Password: *******
-      NOTE: password must match that used in the database connection string in passkeeper/web.config on the IIS server and the database password set in the C# HtmlPassKeeperMySqlBackup app.
+      NOTE: password must match that used in the database connection string in the web.config on the IIS server.
     MySql User Accounts: did not add any.

   Next installer goes through Window Services